rmaclean/wer1/README.md

 - DB for this is PouchDB which is a local DB which can work with CouchDB.
 I just wanted a pure local filesystem solution.
 Obviously a real system would have something far better for production.

 - The DB layer creates the index each time just to make it easier to run.
 In a prod system, I would pull that out into scripts that run on creation and save spin up cycles.

+- In the requirements, point 5 is "Include proper error handling and response status codes for GraphQL endpoints" and most of this is handled by the Apollo engine anyway, but there are cases where there is a design decision to be made.
+For example with updating/deleting, what should happen when an invalid ID is provided.
+One approach could be to return a 404 which is what I would do in a RESTFul system; but in this I chose to always return successfully and return nothing if it does not exist.
+This is for me, closer to the way I believe GraphQL should work; but this is a design approach and one to be discussed by a team.

+- What about exceptions and how should they be handled?
+At this point they are intentionally left as is, so that it is clear on the cause.
+This could be potentially exposing internal data (a known OWASP top 10), but without context on how this will be used, it is not clear the severity.
+If this is internal, then the severity is minimal and the benefit greater.
+If this is public facing, then the risk increases and they should be handled.